Return to Philosophy Web Homepage Title: Introduction to Logic

 typical example of Ad Verecundiam Fallacy:

-Researcher Linus Pauling winner of two unshared Nobel prizes, one for chemistry, another for peace, stated his daily use of vitamin C delayed the onset of his cancer by twenty years.
+Researcher Linus Pauling winner of two unshared Nobel prizes, one for chemistry, another for peace, argued his daily use of vitamin C delayed the onset of his cancer by twenty years.

 Obtaining Nobel Prizes in chemistry and for peace does not imply expertise in the prevention of disease.